School of Arts and Sciences

 Infrastructure and culture are integral components to the LIT Project's success.
 To this end, FLC is committed to the following:

-FLC will host a nationally known scholar of Native American or Indigenous Studies each semester.
-The scholar will teach one course on a topic related to literacies, inclusion, and/or transit, conduct monthly discussions/workshops for faculty, and give one lecture open to all students, faculty, staff, and the public.
-This scholar will serve as a role model for the grounding philosophies of the LIT Project as well as an expert in one or more of the areas.
+FLC will host nationally known scholars of Native American or Indigenous Studies each semester.
+The scholars will teach courses on a topic related to literacies, inclusion, and/or transit, conduct monthly discussions/workshops for faculty, and give lectures open to all students, faculty, staff, and the public.
+These scholars will serve as a role model for the grounding philosophies of the LIT Project as well as experts in one or more of the areas.